 Bio

-Laura Arrillaga-Andreessen is a social entrepreneur, academic, author, and philanthropic leader.
-She is the founder of multiple Silicon Valley organizations, including Silicon Valley Social Ventures (Chairman Emeritus), Stanford Center on Philanthropy and Civil Society (former Chairman), Andreessen Philanthropy Institute––formerly laaf.org––(President), Andreessen Philanthropies (President), and Guild Theatre (Co-founder).
-She is currently in stealth mode, creating two new operating foundations (in her copious free time).
-She has taught courses on philanthropy and women in leadership at Stanford Graduate School of Business since 2000 and authored the New York Times bestselling book, Giving 2.0: Transform Your Giving and Our World (2011).
-She is co-president of the Arrillaga Foundation and on the board of the Robin Hood Education + Technology Fund.
+Laura Arrillaga-Andreessen is a social entrepreneur, academic, author and philanthropic leader.
+She is the founder of multiple Silicon Valley organizations, including the Institute on Generosity (Founder/Chairman), Arrillaga Philanthropies (Founder/Chairman), Andreessen Philanthropies (Co-Founder/President), Stanford Center on Philanthropy and Civil Society (Founder/former Chairman), Silicon Valley Social Ventures Fund (Founder/former Chairman Emeritus) and Guild Theatre (Co-Founder).
+She is also currently in stealth mode, building a new operating foundation.
+Laura serves on the Board of Directors of the Presidio Trust as one of six presidential appointees and is Co-President of the Arrillaga Foundation.
+She teaches courses on philanthropy and women in leadership at Stanford Graduate School of Business and authored the New York Times bestselling book Giving 2.0: Transform Your Giving and Our World (Wiley, 2011).

-Laura is the Founder, Chairman Emeritus (2008–present) and former executive director (1998–2008) of Silicon Valley Social Ventures (SV2), a venture philanthropy fund of over 200 individuals who leverage their financial, intellectual, and human capital to fund and scale innovative nonprofits.
-To date, SV2 has funded over 200 nonprofits and social enterprises in the Bay Area, providing nearly $10 million in funding.
-She is a former trustee of the National Gallery of Art, Silicon Valley Community Foundation, Hoover Institution, Castilleja School, Menlo School, Eastside Preparatory School, and San Francisco Art Institute.
+Laura is the Founder, former Chairman Emeritus (2008–2026) and former Executive Director (1998–2008) of Silicon Valley Social Venture Fund (SV2), a venture philanthropy fund of over 200 individuals who leverage their financial, intellectual and human capital to fund and scale innovative nonprofits.
+To date, SV2 has supported over 200 nonprofits and social enterprises in the Bay Area, providing more than $10 million in funding.
+Laura is the Founder and former Board Chairman (2006–2023) of Stanford Center on Philanthropy and Civil Society (PACS), a research center and publisher of the award-winning Stanford Social Innovation Review (SSIR).
+Laura is a former board member of the Robin Hood Education + Technology Fund and trustee of the National Gallery of Art, Silicon Valley Community Foundation, the Hoover Institution, Castilleja School, Menlo School, Eastside Preparatory School and San Francisco Art Institute.
+She is a contributing author to Frontiers in Social Innovation (Malhotra 2022) and has written for The Washington Post, Worth Magazine, T Magazine by The New York Times and SSIR.

-Laura has been profiled in The New York Times, The Wall Street Journal, Barron’s, Forbes, The Chronicle of Philanthropy, and Vogue.
-She has been featured on Charlie Rose, CNN with Erin Burnett, MSNBC, and CNBC Power Lunch.
-In addition to receiving numerous California philanthropy awards, Laura was a 2005 Henry Crown Fellow of the Aspen Institute; received the 2005 President’s Volunteer Service Award from the Points of Light Foundation; was honored with the World Affairs Council’s Global Philanthropy Forum 2011 Global Citizen Award; and was awarded the 2014 Commonwealth Club Distinguished Citizen Award.
+Laura has been profiled in The New York Times, The Wall Street Journal, Barron’s, Forbes, The Chronicle of Philanthropy and Vogue.
+She has been featured on Charlie Rose, CNN with Erin Burnett, MSNBC and CNBC Power Lunch.
+In addition to receiving numerous California philanthropy awards, Laura was a 2005 Henry Crown Fellow of the Aspen Institute, received the 2005 President’s Volunteer Service Award from the Points of Light Foundation, was honored with the World Affairs Council’s Global Philanthropy Forum 2011 Global Citizen Award and was awarded the 2014 Commonwealth Club Distinguished Citizen Award.

 Stanford GSB Affiliations